The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Let’s explore the ins-and-outs of insuring a financed vehicle.

-Once you find the vehicle of your dreams, you need a way to pay for it.
+Once you find the new car of your dreams, you need a way to pay for it.
 That can mean using your savings account, or it can mean taking out a loan.
 If you’re using a car loan from the bank or a dealership, your vehicle is "financed" — you borrow the amount needed to pay for the vehicle and you pay the bank or dealership back, usually with interest.
 Here are some key definitions to remember when considering a car loan.

 The amount of these values depends entirely on you, your credit score, and the dealership or bank with which you partner.
 As a general rule of thumb, try to get the shortest loan term with the lowest interest rate and the smallest car loan principal.